GautierBlandin/knowledge-base/README.md

 <h4 id="probabilities_statistics"> Probabilities & Statistics </h4>

-The only resource used for this section is the excellent book Introduction to Probability by D. Bertsekas and K. Tsitsiklis which is available <a href = "https://www.amazon.com/Introduction-Probability-2nd-Dimitri-Bertsekas/dp/188652923X">here</a>.
+The only resource used for this section is the excellent book <b>Introduction to Probability</b> by D. Bertsekas and K. Tsitsiklis which is available <a href = "https://www.amazon.com/Introduction-Probability-2nd-Dimitri-Bertsekas/dp/188652923X">here</a>.
 Because of that, only my notes and flashcards are going to be linked.

 - <span id = sample_space_probability></span>[Sample Space and Probability](https://www.remnote.com/a/sample-space-and-probability/61eac608388024001602b7c2)
   - [Sets](https://www.remnote.com/a/sets/61e80f38268d0a0035d34b18)